Time Fades Away: History

 Other band members performed erratically: according to producer Elliot Mazer, Nitzsche would often spew obscenities into his switched-off vocal microphone, while pedal steel/dobro player Ben Keith was so inebriated at one soundcheck that he could not recall the key of "Don't Be Denied", a song slated for the album.
 Following the loss of a pickup on his signature Old Black (a heavily modified 1953 Gibson Les Paul Goldtop), Young switched to a Gibson Flying V; according to Young, the guitar "wouldn't stay in tune" and had other problems.
 Biographer Jimmy McDonough has characterized Young's performances on the instrument as "the worst guitar playing of his career."

 Alcohol abuse and strained singing would lead the singer to develop a throat infection in the final days of the tour.
 In a partial reunion of CSN&Y, Young hired David Crosby and Graham Nash to augment the harmonies and play rhythm guitar.
 Despite their integration, the band's repertoire remained confined to Young originals.
-Moreover, clashes among the Stray Gators continued, with Nitzsche complaining that he couldn't hear himself playing because Crosby's 12-string electric guitar overpowered the sound mix.
+Moreover, clashes among the Stray Gators continued, with Nitzsche complaining that he could not hear himself playing because Crosby's 12-string electric guitar overpowered the sound mix.
 Following sixty-two concerts over three months, the tour ended at the Salt Palace in Salt Lake City, Utah on April 3, 1973.